Cases allegedly involving ritual abuse

 bigotry, the teens were convicted.

-Until 2011-AUG-19, the three remained in jail, apparently innocent, while the perpetrator(s) go free.
-They were forced to file an Alford Plea in which they claim innocence of the crime but acknowledge that there is enough evidence to prove their guilt.
-It was their only way to obtain their freedom, and is regarded as a guilty plea by the prosecution.
-This allowed the state of Arkansas to avoid a wrongful imprisonment law suit by the West Mempthis Three and a probable payment of millions of dollars in reparation for wrongful imprisonment.
+Until 2011-AUG-19, the three remained in jail, apparently innocent, while the perpetrator(s) went free.
+They were allowed to file an Alford Plea in which they claim innocence of the crime but acknowledge that there is enough evidence to prove their guilt.
+This was their only way to obtain their freedom, and is regarded as a guilty plea by the prosecution.
+This allowed the state of Arkansas to avoid a wrongful imprisonment law suit by the West Mempthis Three and a probable payment of millions of dollars in reparation.

 The film "West of Memphis" tells their story.
-It opened on 2013-FEB-01.
+It opened throughout North America on 2013-FEB-01.
 According to Bruce Demara, entertainment reporter for the Toronto Star: